poiyomi/PoiyomiDocs/docs/general/render-preset.md

 :::tip
 You can enable MSAA in your Unity project by going to **Edit** > **Project Settings** > **Quality** and finding the *Anti Aliasing* options, and setting them to *MSAA 4x*.

-Alternatively, the [VRWorldToolkit](https://github.com/oneVR/VRWorldToolkit) can set up post-processing for you, which enables MSAA, even in avatar projects!
+Alternatively, [VRWorldToolkit](https://github.com/oneVR/VRWorldToolkit) can set up post-processing for you, which enables MSAA, even in avatar projects!
 :::

 ## Transparent Presets